 Rather, on July 28, 1932, Hoover had his Attorney General, William D. Mitchell, order police to remove the Bonus Army veterans from their camp.
 When Veterans rushed two policemen trapped on the second floor of a building, the cornered police drew their revolvers and shot two veterans, killing William Hushka and Eric Carlson.
 When told of the shootings, President Hoover then ordered the army to evict the Bonus Army from Washington.

 In charge of breaking up the camp was Chief of Staff Gen. Douglas MacArthur.
 Six battle tanks supporting the operation were commanded by Maj.
-George S. Patton, formed in Pennsylvania Avenue while thousands of civil service employees left work to line the street and watch.
+George S. Patton, formed in Pennsylvania Avenue.
+At the same time, thousands of civil service employees left work to line the street and watch.

 The Bonus marchers believing the troops were marching in their honor, cheered the troops until Patton allegedly ordered the cavalry to charge them- an action which prompted the spectators to yell, “Shame!
 Shame!”
 Soldiers with fixed bayonets followed, hurling tear gas into the crowd.

 Army troops stormed several buildings that the veterans were occupying as well as their main camp, setting tents on fire and forcing an evacuation.
 When it was over, in addition to the two veterans that had been killed by police, several babies died from tear gas, and scores of veterans and Washington police had been injured in various confrontations.
 Nearby hospitals were overwhelmed with casualties.

 The incident marked one of the greatest periods of unrest our nation’s capital had ever know.
 General Douglas MacArthur and President Herbert Hoover suffered irreversible damage to their reputations after the affair.